-- There is an inverse relationship between fugacity ratio and log Kow, so it is not surprising that a high log Kow value (9.4) for L5 leads to a small fugacity ratio value.
+- The study appears to have been performed on cyclic rather than linear siloxanes, so the general applicability of the results is unknown. - ECHA acknowledges that on face value the differences between Kow and Klw are small, but notes that the effect on fugacity ratio is significant (e.g. more than doubling in this case). - There is an inverse relationship between fugacity ratio and log Kow, so it is not surprising that a high log Kow value (8.21) for L4 leads to a small fugacity ratio value.
 However this is contradicted by the measured fish BCF data, which indicate a high level of accumulation. - Substances with a high BCF are likely to have fugacity ratios below 1 because the theoretical maximum fugacity ratio for biota/water for water exposure alone is 1.
 For example, in the case of another siloxane (D5), the fish BCF values exceeded 5000 L/kg and BMF and trophic magnification factor (TMF) values exceeded 1, yet the fugacity ratio was below 1.
 This suggests that fugacity ratios are not a reliable surrogate for the fish BCF value for REACH "B" assessment. - There is no regulatory acceptance of fugacity ratios for REACH purposes and there is no accepted standard method for deriving the ratios (for example the assumptions required for some of the parameters).

 Overall, while ECHA recognises that fugacity ratios may provide an additional theoretical perspective on the interpretation of bioaccumulation data, their use should receive a low weighting in any assessment of bioaccumulation in which reliable measured BCF data are available.
-In this case the (lipid normalised) BCF values of 2675 - 3831 L/kg are the primary indication of a high level of accumulation in whole fish.
+In this case the (lipid normalised) BCF values of up to 6000 L/kg are the primary indication of a high level of accumulation in whole fish.